Are applications being accepted: YES

 Who may apply?

-Private lenders may apply for a loan guarantee on loans they make to an eligible borrower who is otherwise unable to obtain commercial credit on reasonable terms.
+Private lenders may apply for a loan guarantee on loans they make to eligible borrowers who are otherwise unable to obtain commercial credit on reasonable terms.

 Eligible borrowers include: